 Long-term and short-term disability income can be used for qualification.
+In documenting disability income, lenders originating loans to EPM must not make inappropriate and/or unlawful inquiries regarding the nature or severity of the borrower's disability.
 The following documentation should be obtained for both long-term and short-term disability: